A cat that has been declawed no longer has claws which can mean it is more difficult for the cat to dig in the litter.

-A scratching post is an excellent way for a cat to use its claws to scratch.
+A scratching post is another excellent way for a cat to use its claws to scratch.
 Give your cat a scratching post when he is a kitten and he will become accustomed to using it for scratching.
 There are some amazing cat scratching posts ranging from a super simple post to some quite intricate pieces of furniture.

 Cat's claws do need trimming from time to time.
 Follow this information which explains exactly how to trim the claws of a cat.
 If you do not feel comfortable with this, take your cat to the vet for a claw trim.

 We greatly narrowed the field for this review as the problem and the litter type is specific to cats that have been declawed.

-We highly recommend Purina's Yesterday's News for declawed cats post surgery or when paws are in the healing stages.
+We highly recommend Fresh News Cat Litter for declawed cats post surgery or when paws are in the healing stages.
 It will lessen the chance of an infection developing as there are no fine particles with this litter.
 Many people use this as an everyday litter and 92% of reviewers would recommend this litter to others.